 ~ Roylin Picou

-- The world currently produces over 72 million tons of grapes.
-Growing grapes is the largest food industry in the world.
+- The world currently produces over 72 million tons of this fruit.
+Growing them is the largest food industry in the world.

 - An average person eats eight pounds of grapes a year.